renderorange/trackability-api/README.md

 ## DESCRIPTION

-trackability-api is a simple API for storing and retrieving arbitrary JSON data.
+trackability-api is an API for storing and retrieving arbitrary JSON data.

 I originally wrote this codebase with the purpose of deploying an API for various IoT devices around my house.